OpenXiangShan/nexus-am/README.md

-# Abstract-Machine
+# The Abstract Machine

-We need An Abstract Machine
+"Abstract" machine for building a complete computer system from scratch.